burke-software/django-simple-import/README.md

 There is also a log of import records.
 Check out /admin/simple_import/

+## Odd Things

+Added a special set password property on auth.User to set password.
+This sets the password instead of just saving a hash.

+User has some required fields that...aren't really required.
+Hardcoded to let them pass.

 ### Security
 I'm working on the assumtion staff users are trusted.
 Only users with change permission to a field will see it as an option.
 I have not spent much time looking for ways users could